haskell/cabal/doc/Cabal.markdown

     natural numbers separated by dots.

 `cabal-version:` _<, >=, etc. & numbers_
 :   The version of Cabal required for this package.
-Since, with Cabal
+Since with Cabal
     version 1.2 the syntax of package descriptions has changed, this is now a required field.
-List the field early in your `.cabal` file so that it will appear as a syntax error before any others, since old versions of Cabal unfortunately do not recognize this field.
+List the field early in your `.cabal` file so that it will appear as an error before any others.

-    For compatibility, files written in the old syntax are still recognized.
-Thus if you don't require features introduced with or after Cabal version 1.2, you may write your package description file using the old syntax.
-Please consult the user's guide of that Cabal version for a description of that syntax.
+    Files written in the old syntax are still recognized, so if you don't require features introduced with or after Cabal version 1.2, you may write your package description file using the old syntax.
+Please consult the user's guide of an older Cabal version for a description of that syntax.

+    Cabal strives to be compatible, so upper bounds are not usually necessary, as syntax even several major versions old will likely continue to be supported.
+Conversely, specifying too low a lower bound may force Cabal to use deprecated or legacy behaviour, in order to ensure that packages which rely on that behaviour continue to work.

 `build-type:` _identifier_
 :   The type of build used by this package.
 Build types are the